Review by Eric Hillis

 When Ruth befriends fellow worker Jade (Stefanie Martini), a sexy and cool as ice wig maker, she becomes haunted by her own emerging sexuality.
 Unfortunately the film becomes a lot less interesting once it replaces its moody allegorical horror with a rather run of the mill sexual awakening drama, and it shuffles through its closing laps to an underwhelming resolution.
 Oakley, Windsor and Martini all do enough good work here however to keep us eager for their next outings.

-IMPETIGORE is on #Shudder now.
+Make Up is on MUBI UK now.